nih-cfde/training-and-engagement/README.md

 # CFDE Training Resources

+This is a sentnce with a fwe typos in it.
+This oen also has a typo or too.

 The `stable` branch of this repository builds the public training materials for the CFDE at https://training.nih-cfde.org.
 The `dev` branch contains updates that will be merged as part of the next [release](https://github.com/nih-cfde/training-and-engagement/blob/dev/docs/TrainingRepoReleasePlan/TrainingRepo-Release-Plan.md).

 The training website hosts tutorials and resources to learn how to perform bioinformatic analyses and access data.
 The GitHub repository contains CFDE internal resources, including the [website style guide](./docs/Website-Style-Guide/0index.md) and [website release protocol](./docs/TrainingRepoReleasePlan/TrainingRepo-Release-Plan.md).